AcademiaSG’s special focus for 2024

 Our “Knowledge Praxis” theme tries to bring these principles together, drawing on the wider community that we are part of and hope to contribute to.

-Our civil society conference on 6-7 May will discuss challenges and opportunities for knowledge producers of all kinds. – Visit the conference page.
+Our civil society conference on 6-7 May 2024 discussed challenges and opportunities for knowledge producers of all kinds. – Visit the conference page.

 “The more people see themselves as part of this public sphere, the more we begin to escape the quandary of knowledge and ideas produced and circulated only among an insulated and privileged few in the universities; and the stronger our base for imagining better futures for our society.